deislabs/deislabs.io/content/posts/wasi-experimental-http.md

 }
 ```

-From the start, the one thing to note is that we are reusing the Rust `Request`
-and `Response` structures from [the `http` crate][rust-http] (with `Bytes`
+Because we are reusing the Rust `Request` and `Response` structures from [the
-request and response bodies), so this way of building HTTP requests should feel
+`http` crate][rust-http] (with `Bytes` request and response bodies), this way of
-somewhat familiar to Rust developers.
-Then, a response can be sent and received
+building an HTTP request should feel familiar to Rust developers.
+Then, the
+request can be sent using `wasi_experimental_http::request(req)`, which returns
+a response that can be read appropriately, depending on the content type of the
-using `wasi_experimental_http::request(req)`.
-This simple program can now be
+response body.
+This simple program can now be compiled to the `wasm32-wasi`
+target.

-compiled to the `wasm32-wasi` target.
-AssemblyScript is another popular language
+AssemblyScript is another popular language that natively compiles to
-that natively compiles to WebAssembly, and the library we are releasing also
+WebAssembly, and the library we are releasing also includes an AssemblyScript
-includes an AssemblyScript NPM package (with examples for how it can be used on
+NPM package (with examples for how it can be used on [GitHub][gh]).
-[GitHub][gh]).

-In order to run the module in a WebAssembly runtime, we have to satisfy the new
+To run the module in a WebAssembly runtime, we have to satisfy the new
 functionality, and we can do this in Wasmtime using the
 `wasi_experimental_http_wasmtime` crate: